vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 ### 7. The recipient decrypts the message
 1. The recipient must have their private key on the local system
 2. They paste the PGP-encrypted content into a file called `encryptedmessage.asc`
-3. To decrypt the message: `gpg --decrypt encryptedmessage.asc` (the PGP-encrypted message includes metadata showing which recipient key it was encrypted to; GPG then scans your keyring to find the matching private key needed to decrypt it)
+3. To decrypt the message: `gpg --decrypt encryptedmessage.asc` (the PGP-encrypted message includes metadata showing the recipient’s key fingerprint it was encrypted to; GPG then scans the recipient’s keyring to find the matching private key needed to decrypt it)
 4. A successful decryption will look like:
 ```
 gpg: encrypted with rsa4096 key, ID ABCD1234....